hyperjumptech/monika/docs/src/pages/guides/examples.md

       - url: https://hyperjumptech.github.io/monika
         timeout: 7000 # in milliseconds
     alerts:
-      - query: response.status < 200 or response.status > 299
+      - assertion: response.status < 200 or response.status > 299
         message: Target is not healthy.
 It has not been returning status code 2xx.
-      - query: response.time > 2000 # in milliseconds
+      - assertion: response.time > 2000 # in milliseconds
         message:
           Target is not healthy.
 The response time has been greater than 2000 ms.